-When starting a memoir business, you need to set goals first.
+When starting your memoir business, you need to set goals from the start.
 Working hard is not sufficient for business growth.
 Like most entrepreneurs, people who are launching a memoir business are sometimes prone to working harder and not necessarily smarter.
-One smart strategy to use to grow is to set goals for specific time periods: the year, the month, the week, the day, A company needs these goals to work toward if it is to grow.
+One smart strategy to use to grow is to set goals for specific time periods: the year, the month, the week, the day.
+A company needs these goals to focus on if it is to grow.

 Set Goals for Your Memoir Business

 1. Your first goal must be an income goal.
-How much money do you want to earn in a year?
+Set goals for how much money do you want to earn in a year?
 This figure ought to include the income you need to earn plus the additional income you would like to earn because “it would be nice.”
 The “need” goal is your absolute minimum.
-It is the figure that should keep you in the office working.
+It is the figure that should keep you in the office working until it is reached.
 The “would be nice” income may or may not keep you in the office, but it is stimulating to have it in sight anyway.
-Not to have an income goal is an unreasonable way to approach working solo and expecting to do well.
+Not having an income goal is an unreasonable way to approach working solo and expecting to do well.
 This is not a hobby you are undertaking.

-2. Include taxes and an estimate of your expenses in the figure you derive for your income goal.
-These will come off the top and, if not figured in, may leave you far from meeting your minimum needs—and this deficit will not give you peace of mind!
+2. Include taxes and an estimate of your expenses in the figure you come up with for your income goal.
+These expenses will necessarily come off the top and, if not figured in, may leave you far from meeting your minimum needs—and this deficit will not give you peace of mind!
 So, set goals for a paid vacation!

 4. What services and products do you wish to deliver in what lapse of time?
 These will not only contribute to your bottom line but also provide you with much satisfaction in the delivery.
-You need to have developed enough products to up-sell and cross-sell to customers.
+You need to set a goal to develop enough products to up-sell and cross-sell to customers.
 For starters, you ought to have at least three or four products or services.
 With time, you will develop additional products and services.
 Set a timeline for developing products and services and continue to do so until you have a profitable line.
 For instance, you might have a goal to create a new product or service every 8 weeks.

 What other goals would you add to these as you launch your memoir business?
 Share them in the comments below!